codacy/codacy-codesniffer/src/main/resources/docs/description/SlevomatCodingStandard_ControlStructures_NewWithoutParentheses.md

-Control Structures: New Without Parentheses
+## ControlStructures: New Without Parentheses

+Reports `new` with useless parentheses.